Water Heater Installation

 We install water heaters.
 We are proud of our reputation for professionalism and we strive to maintain the highest standards.
 If your water heater fails, contact us, We make it so easy.

-When selecting a water heater for your home, choosing a water heater system that not only provides an ample amount of hot water for your home or business but one that also efficiently heats the water is of primary importance.
+When selecting a water heater for your home, choosing a 40 gallon hot water heater system that not only provides an ample amount of hot water for your home or business but one that also efficiently heats the water is of primary importance.
 The water heaters that we carry are the most energy efficient and reliable on the market which is not only good for the planet but ultimately saves you money.
-We offer conventional hot water heaters (storage tank) that are both electric or gas depending on the demands of your home.
+We offer conventional 50 gallon hot water heaters (storage tank) that are both electric or gas depending on the demands of your home.
 We also carry on-demand or tankless (instantaneous) water heaters.

 Houston Water Heaters is a factory-recommended installer of Bradford White, Rheem, State, and A.O.
-Smith conventional water heaters.
+Smith conventional hot water heaters.
 Call today for an immediate quote on water heater installation for your home or business.
 Read about attic temperatures effect on pilots.

 Water Heater Installation.
 We offer a wide range of Electric, Liquid Propane (LP), and Natural Gas powered traditional Tank and state of the art Tankless Water Heaters.
 We also carry Hybrid Heat Pump Water Heaters and the Lifetime Warranty Rheem Marathon model that was designed with a plastic tank and titanium elements to last years longer than the average lifespan of a regular metal water heater.
-We also carry Electric and Natural Gas Commercial Water Heaters that meet all manner of Kilowatt and BTU specifications.
+We also carry Electric and Natural Gas Water Heaters that meet all manner of Kilowatt and BTU specifications.
 Accessories we offer include Isolation or Service Valve Kits for Tankless Water Heaters, Water Alarms that will alert you to a leaking water heater, and circulation pumps (sold only with installation) that will deliver hot water to your fixtures faster, eliminating wait time for hot water and reducing water waste.